JonDotsoy/frame/README.md

-# TOMY Framework
+# TOM Framework

 > **🚧 PROJECT ON DRAFT**

-TOMY is a framework for building scalable NodeJS applications based on the cleaner JS syntax, without decorators or sugar syntax.
+TOM is a framework for building scalable NodeJS applications based on the cleaner JS syntax, without decorators or sugar syntax.

-TOMY works only with classes that read their arguments and with them create an object based on this primary class.
+TOM works only with classes that read their arguments and with them create an object based on this primary class.

 ## Usage